mgorav/jpa-eclipselink/README.md

   ##Reactive EntityManager/Async Persistence

 EntityManager by default is bound to a thread.
 Using this lib, its possible to make EntityManager async.
-  When the property **eclipselink-async-commitcount** is configured, the currently active thread will be released as soon as JpaTransactionManager commit happens and threadbound transaction/changeset will be collected/queued.
+When the property **eclipselink-async-commitcount** is configured, the currently active thread will be released as soon as JpaTransactionManager commit happens and threadbound transaction/changeset will be collected/queued in the order of commit.
 When configured **eclipselink-async-commitcount** (i.e. tranaction commits) is reached, the collected/queued transactions/changeset will be committed asynchronously in a diffrent thread as batch write.
 This feature is also similar to **write behind** cache of [Coherence](https://docs.oracle.com/cd/E15357_01/coh.360/e15723/cache_rtwtwbra.htm#COHDG5177)/[Hazelcast](http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html#map) but with zero serialization/de-serialization cost.
 As a consequence, this feature is ideal for applications which requires very fast persistence and **do not want active thread wastes any time in persistence**.
 It is also ideal match for reactive programming.
 Following diagram show async persistence: